 Field-hunting tip

-Look in metamorphosed limestones and dolomites, ultramafic rocks country — that is the host setting where hydrotalcite typically forms.
+Look in metamorphosed limestones and dolomites, ultramafic rocks country, the host setting where hydrotalcite typically forms.
 If you start seeing brucite, dolomite, calcite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, micaceous aggregates, massive habit, so train your eye for that shape before scanning the outcrop.